 Did you know that 4 out of 10 millennials think YouTube stars understand them better than their friends?
 This demonstrates just how much online influencers actually influence consumers in today’s digital age — and you need to be taking advantage of this.

 This means utilising influencer marketing.
 Get your product or service in front of an online influencer’s audience through a partnership and you could unlock a whole new market.
 These audiences trust the word of the influencers they follow, so if you partner with these influencers and pay them to promote your brand, everyone profits.
 You can offer unique promo codes for the influencer to share, giving influencers a sense of ownership of your collaboration and creating valuable (and valued) partnerships.

 Because of the growing popularity of online influencers, it’s even likely that you can find niche influencers with very distinct target audiences which closely matches yours.
 This concept of micro-influencer marketing means even if their audience isn’t very big, you’re more likely to succeed in gaining customers from them because they are much more specific to your target market.

 What’s more, influencers aren’t the only partnerships worth leveraging.
 If you can get your promotions onto discount sites, this can introduce a whole new demographic of bargain-hungry shoppers to your digital door.
-And because unique single-use codes are safe and trackable, you’re not only shielded from risk, you can track the efficacy of this strategy with ease.
+And because unique single-use codes are safe and trackable, you’re not only shielded from risk, you can track the efficacy of this online promotion strategy with ease.